Line of Credit vs Credit Card: Which One's Best?

 What’s the Difference Between Personal Lines of Credit and Credit Cards?

-A personal line of a credit and a credit card do have some traits in common: At a high level, they both essentially lend you money and require you to pay it back with interest.
+A personal line of credit and a credit card do have some traits in common: At a high level, they both essentially lend you money and require you to pay it back with interest.
 Their differences, though, lie in a few key nuances, such as:

 - Rewards and benefits: Personal lines of credit do not offer rewards or benefits; credit cards usually do.
 Credit card incentives may include cash-back rewards or points-earning programs for travel, entertainment, and other purchases.
-Cards might also offer additional benefits, like statement credits for specific purchases or travel perks like complimentary airport lounge access.
+Cards may also offer additional benefits, like statement credits for specific purchases or travel perks like complimentary airport lounge access.

 - How to access funds: A personal line of credit offers more flexibility with regard to how you can use funds.
-For example, you can usually write a check, use a bank card, or make cash withdrawals.
-With a credit card, you’ll need to use the card in person or enter card details online.
-You may be able to get a cash advance, but this option usually incurs additional fees and higher APRs.
+For example, you can usually write a check, use a bank card, or make cash withdrawals.6 With a credit card, you’ll need to use the card in person or enter card details online.
+You may be able to get a cash advance, but this option usually incurs additional fees and higher APRs.7,4

 Differences Between Personal Lines of Credit and Credit Cards

-Personal Line of Credit (LOC) | Credit Card | |
+| Personal Line of Credit (LOC) | Credit Card | |

-Interest Rate | Variable; often lower than credit card. | Variable; often higher than personal LOC. |
+| Interest Rate | Variable; often lower than credit card. | Variable; often higher than personal LOC. |

-Rewards and Benefits Offered? | No. | Usually yes; depends on card. |
+| Rewards and Benefits Offered? | No. | Usually yes; depends on card. |

-Credit Limit | Often higher; depends on borrower. | Often lower; depends on borrower. |
+| Credit Limit | Often higher; depends on borrower. | Often lower; depends on borrower. |

-How to Access Funds | Can usually write checks, use a bank card, or make cash withdrawals at no extra fee. | Must use credit card in person or provide card info for online purchases.
+| How to Access Funds | Can usually write checks, use a bank card, or make cash withdrawals at no extra fee. | Must use credit card in person or provide card info for online purchases.
 Cash advances may be available with additional fees and APRs. |

 The Pros and Cons of a Line of Credit